draayushgarg/draayushgarg.github.io/_pages/experience.md

 - He served as the Program Committee Member at the [39th IEEE/ACM International Conference on Automated Software Engineering (ASE) 2024](https://conf.researchr.org/home/ase-2024), [The New Ideas and Emerging Results (NIER) Track](https://conf.researchr.org/track/ase-2024/ase-2024-nier-track).
 - He was also a member of the Program Committee at the [17th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2024](https://conf.researchr.org/home/icst-2024) co-located [Mutation 2024](https://conf.researchr.org/home/icst-2024/mutation-2024).

-**Academic Journal & Conference Research Reviewer** Aayush continues to serve as a reviewer for the below mentioned Academic Journals and Conferences:
+**Academic Research Reviewer**

+Aayush continues to serve as a reviewer for the below mentioned Academic Journals:
 - [Springer International Journal of Machine Learning and Cybernetics](https://link.springer.com/journal/13042) from October 2024 - Present
 - [Springer Automated Software Engineering Journal](https://link.springer.com/journal/10515) from September 2024 - Present
 - [Springer International Journal of Information Security](https://link.springer.com/journal/10207) from September 2024 - Present